Our Community Tree is a stunning sculpture that celebrates the early residents of Lake Treeby.

 Inspiration of the Tree

-The inspiration of the Community Tree came from the desire to create an element within the landscape that each resident can have some contribution to and identify with.
+The inspiration of the Community Tree came from the desire to create an element within the landscape that residents can have some contribution to and identify with.
 The sculptural tree form with stylised branches is not only a tribute to the historic use of this area as a market garden, but also to the value of trees in our environment.

 A Growing Sculpture